hantsy/helidon-sandbox/README.md

 * Then `start` the web server, setup a hook when it is started.
 * Set up a `shutdown` hook to the web server.

 The `createRouting` method configures the routing rules, here it connects `/greet` uri prefix to `GreetService`.
-The `GreetService` is an implementation of `io.helidon.webserver.Service`, its `update` method registers its own routine rules.
+The `GreetService` is an implementation of `io.helidon.webserver.Service`, its `update` method defines its own routine rules.

 ## Build your first REST APIs